rajgupta5/AI-knowledge/README.md

 - Tensoflow Quantum

 2. Semi-Supervised Learning
+- Imagine that you need to classify documents but you want to give your algorithm a hint about how to build the categories.
+- You want to use only a small portion of labeled documents because not every document is labeled.
+- At the same time, you want your model to classify the unlabeled documents as accurately as possible based on the ones that are already labeled.
+- Typically, this combination consists of a very small amount of labeled data and a very large amount of unlabeled data.
+- We group similar data using an unsupervised learning algorithm and then use the existing labeled data to label the rest of the unlabeled data

 3. Model Serving

 4. MLFlow

 5. Meta Machine Learning
 - dozens of learning paradigms that sit between "supervised" and "unsupervised" learning